 For a given time period, the Electricity Fuel Dispatch (EFD), a submodule of the EMM, determines what generating capacity should be run to meet the demand for electricity.
-The type of capacity used (fossil fuel, nuclear, renewables) and the manner in which it is deployed (base load, intermediate load, or peak) determines the fuel demands for the EFD based on linear program that effectively simulates a merit-order plant dispatch.
+The type of capacity used (fossil fuel, nuclear, renewables) and the manner in which it is deployed (base load, intermediate load, or peak) determines the fuel demands for the EFD based on a linear program that effectively simulates a merit-order plant dispatch.
 The EFD also simulates the capability of dual-fired plants to switch between natural gas and oil based on relative fuel prices and other operating costs.
-These modeling characteristics may result in discrete changes in the quantity of fuels required as relative prices change, often leading to convergence oscillations in the natural gas market as depicted in Figure 4 and Figure 5.
+These modeling characteristics may result in discrete changes in the quantity of fuels required as relative prices change, often leading to convergence oscillations in the natural gas market model as depicted in Figure 4 and Figure 5.

-Merit order switching in the electricity market commonly occurred between natural gas and other fuels, between types of coal (graded by sulfur content), and sometimes between types of natural gas (competitive versus firm).
+Merit order switching in the electricity market commonly occurred between natural gas and other fuels, between types of coal (graded by sulfur content), and sometimes between class of natural gas customer (those receiving guaranteed service versus those under a less certain and/or continuous basis).
 Several techniques were used to reduce this effect, depending on the specific cause of the switch.
 These included incorporating demand curves in the PMM and NGTDM modules, implementing price relaxation in the integrating module, and transferring the calculations of sulfur allowance pricing and coal choices by sulfur content from the EMM to the CMM.